Inspiring reading places and imaginations

 We know that children need to grow up around books—lots and lots of books—to grow their brains and language skills, get ready for school and to become lifelong readers.

 Having a designated comfy spot for reading helps encourage children to read.
 We call it the 3B’s of creating a reading place: books, book baskets or shelves and a book light or flashlight.

-So, we designed our Children’s Reading Place to be full of inviting nooks and crannies in each colourful room.
+So, we designed our Little Red Reading House to be full of inviting nooks and crannies in each colourful room.
 The creative little spaces are perfect spots for children to curl up in with books.

 “The Reading Tree House is cozy and our special place; we have lots of special book choices here because they belong to kids and not to adults"

 As well as encouraging children to read while visiting us, the tents and alcoves are inspiring others to build their own special reading places at home, too.
 Whether it’s a cozy corner in the family room, a beanbag chair in a child’s bedroom, or a basement tent, it can be easy, inexpensive and fun to create your own reading place!

 Lori Follis is a volunteer at our Little Red Reading House, a retired teacher, artist and grandmother.
 “The wonderful spaces in the house reminded me of a spot under the stairs that we turned into a reading place when my children were little; I was re-inspired to create something for my grandsons when they come to visit,” says Lori.
 She enlisted help from her two adult children still at home, her husband and brother . . . all while and keeping it a secret from Cade, age six; Brady, age 4; and their mom, her daughter, Lindsey.

 They emptied and converted a tall skinny storage cupboard known by the family as the ‘hidey hole’ into an amazing Indoor Reading Tree House, complete with murals, a city roads floor map, a ladder and lots of the grandchildren’s books.